bartszulc-qa/blog/_posts/2014-11-16-behavior-driven-development-epilogue.md

 share: true
 ---

-Given what I experienced, learned, and what mistakes I made, my second approach to Behaviour Driven Development would look completely different.
+Given what I experienced, learned, and what mistakes I made, my second approach to Behavior Driven Development would look completely different.

 It's not that you don't need to speak to business in order to understand their needs, it's not like you don't need to use tools to automate and shorten feedback loop, it's not like you don't need to employ what's been created during Three Musketeers sessions for the testing purpose.
 It's all about how you do it.
 It's all about execution.